FISU homepage / FISU / Current structure

-2. Committee for Sports Regulations - CRS: ensures that the sports regulations are updated and proposes new rules to the EC.
+2. Sports Management Committee - CGS: ensures that the sports regulations are updated and proposes new rules to the EC.

-3. Medical Committee - CM: supervises the organisation of medical care, as well as the norms of security and hygiene; supervises the anti-doping control procedures.
+3. International Medical Committee - CMI: supervises the organisation of medical care, as well as the norms of security and hygiene; supervises the anti-doping control procedures.

 4. International Control Committee - CIC: verifies that the participants fulfil the conditions of participation.

 5. Education Committee - EduC: promotes the study of university sport by organising the Conference during the Universiade, as well as the FISU Forum.